cap10morgan/ruby-pack/README.md

 * closes parens, quotes, etc. using the autopair package
 * adds additional file types to ruby-mode (see "File types" below for details)

+It also adds cucumber.el, rinari, rspec-mode, and web-mode.

 ### File types

 > These file types will automatically trigger ruby-mode.